 Tip #3: Supplement your routines

 It can help to add more than just CBD to your sleep routines, too.
 As with most health issues, a healthy diet and regular exercise are a good place to start.
 And as mentioned earlier, sleepy time teas are helpful for relaxing the mind and body.
-As is taking a hot bath, which can also be infused with CBD, through CBD-infused bath salts.
-Meditation or practicing moments of silence before bed can also help you relax and fall asleep more quickly.
+As is taking a hot bath, meditation or practicing moments of silence before bed can also help you relax and fall asleep more quickly.

 Choosing CBD to Help You Sleep